If you’re looking for a way to save a LOT of money on your Big Lap, then free camping your way around Australia is the way to go!

 While there are a couple of similar publications out there, Camps Australia Wide is the most popular.

-The book includes nearly 5000 free camps, caravan parks, national and state parks, community campsites, show grounds and station stays.
+The book includes over 5000 free & budget camps, caravan parks, national and state parks, community campsites, show grounds and station stays.

 So it’s really a ‘one stop shop’ for all camping options - free and paid.